raspberrypilearning/pacman-terminal/en/step_5.md

   --- collapse ---
   ---
-  title: You've found your first ghost!
+  title: Click here when you've found your first ghost!
   ---
   That strange file named `sp00ky.txt` is a virus.
 If you've spotted it, you have found the ghost.